 Removal of Director Disqualification

-There are many grounds under Companies Act, 2013 due to which Director cannot be appointed as Director in the Company.
+There are many grounds under the Companies Act, 2013 due to which Director cannot be appointed as Director in the Company.

 - Unsound Mind;